Media & Communication BA (Hons)

 Assessment and feedback

-Throughout your studies, you will have a number of assessments including written exams, essays, and applied skills through cross-platform media portfolios.
+Throughout your studies, you will have a number of assessments including written exams, essays, and applied skills (journalistic, digital and social media communication) through cross-platform media portfolios.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.